malabz/TPMA/README.md

 # dpEnsemble
+dpEnsemble is a tool for combine multiple sequence alignment.
+It is based on double pointer.
 The program is written in C++20 and works on Linux.
 ## Download and Compile
 ```
 git clone https://github.com/malabz/dpEnsemble.git